Celebrate the Jewish Federation of Greater Philadelphia’s 125th anniversary and share in our vision to build a thriving Jewish future!

 • Agency Leader: You’ve collaborated with others through our network of communal agencies.
 Let’s gather to reflect and celebrate.

 • Donor of $180 or more: Per our updated bylaws, your generous contribution makes you a member of the Jewish Federation.
 Thank you for your support — this gathering is for you!
+If you would like to become a member, you can make your gift to the 2026 Annual Campaign by clicking here or by calling 215.832.0500.

 • Be informed – Learn how your dollars are making a difference.